 I didn’t think it was possible for me to love Goally even more, but after their latest update, I am in awe.
 Goally is a great therapy tool.
-We mainly use ours as a daily visual schedule app, planner, and token board.
+We mainly use ours as a, planner, and token board.
 We started using Goally a few years ago with Charlie to help him with his morning routine.
 His therapists thought it was a genius idea.

 Jude thrives on routine – he likes to know what is going to happen.
 We used to create daily visual schedules on his iPad with visual timers.
 It worked fine, but it was inconvenient, not kid-friendly, and time-consuming.

 On the side, we used to have a physical reward chart to encourage him for good behaviors.
 This was completely separate from his daily visual schedule, which made it difficult to explain to Jude how they worked together.